 Connecting the extruder to the motherboard is quite easy.
 You simple replace the existing extruder’s connector with the one from the LGX-Lite.
 To do this you have to cut the black tie-wraps around the wires coming from the motherboard.
 Here are before and after photos of the motherboard connection:

 Before you make the connection you have to reverse the extruder’s direction.
 If you don’t do this the extruder will retract when it should feed, and feed when it should retract.
-Reversing the extruder direction is easy if you compile your own version of Marlin, but if you are using a pre-compiled version like I am you have to reverse 2 wires in the extruder’s connector.
+Reversing the extruder direction is easy if you compile your own version of Marlin, but if you are using a pre-compiled version like I was you have to reverse 2 wires in the extruder’s connector.
 The 2 wires to reverse are either the red/green pair OR the yellow/blue pair – but NOT BOTH.

 Here’s how I did that: